 What was meant to be a deterrent motivated my parents and me.
-I received a full academic scholarship to Jackson State in Mississippi, an historical black university with an accredited journalism department.
-My professors took a chance on me and found a television internship that turned into a full-time reporting gig, all while juggling classes my senior year.
+I received a full academic scholarship to Jackson State in Mississippi, a historically black university with an accredited journalism department.
+My professors took a chance on me and found a television internship that turned into a full-time reporting gig, all while juggling classes during my senior year.

 A Life-Changing Relationship

 I made a point to find mentors — other Black reporters and anchors I still call on for advice today.
 And I made sure to kick the door wide open at every television station I worked in over my 16-year career, so others who were told they don’t belong would feel welcome.
 It’s funny to think, my life could have taken a different turn had I believed that person.
 You’ve heard the saying, ‘if you can’t see it, you can’t be it.’

 I had always been an informal mentor, but when I moved to Florida, I joined Big Brothers Big Sisters as a volunteer, a ‘Big Sister’.
 Meeting my mentee (we call them ‘Littles’) changed my life.
 My Little Sister, Sharmel, was seven years old and full of energy.
 She loved cheerleading (so did I!) but did not like reading books.

 Wise beyond her years, she was more aware of the injustices in the world than I was at that age.
 When Sharmel talked about possible careers — attorney?
 Fashion designer? — I went out of my way to find those in that field that looked like her.
 I know what it’s like to be that little Black girl who didn’t see any representation in front of her.